aws-powertools/powertools-lambda-dotnet/docs/utilities/batch-processing.md

 You might want to bring custom logic to the existing `BatchProcessor` to slightly override how we handle successes and failures.

-For these scenarios, you can create a class that inherits from `BatchProcessor` (`SqsBatchProcessor`, `DynamoDbStreamBatchProcessor`, `KinesisDataStreamBatchProcessor`) and quickly override `ProcessAsync` and `HandleRecordFailureAsync` methods:
+For these scenarios, you can create a class that inherits from `BatchProcessor` (`SqsBatchProcessor`, `DynamoDbStreamBatchProcessor`, `KinesisEventBatchProcessor`) and quickly override `ProcessAsync` and `HandleRecordFailureAsync` methods:

 * **`ProcessAsync()`** – Keeps track of successful batch records
 * **`HandleRecordFailureAsync()`** – Keeps track of failed batch records